glennmatlin/FIFE_manuscript/wopr/main.typ

 // GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested
 This new generation of _Artificial Intelligence (AI) wargames_ relies more on *creative* problem-solving and reasoning over *analytical* rigor and precision.
 However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
 We present a scoping literature review of #num_papers recent works on AI wargames and present a novel ontology for researchers to engage with AI wargaming.
 We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (filler)
 // Glenn: this part really needs work
 This paper provides a consolidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
-Ourresponsible experimentation with LMs in wargaming and adjacent, language‑centric simulations. ]
+Our goal is to encourage responsible experimentation with LMs in wargaming and adjacent, language‑centric simulations. ]

 `"A strange game.
-The only winning move is not to play.\ How about a nice game of chess?"`\ _WOPR, Wargames, 1983_
+The only winning move is not to play.
+How about a nice game of chess?"`\ _WOPR, Wargames, 1983_

 = Introduction